Five-Step Female Hair Loss Treatment

 Table 1: Association of each diagnosis of female patterned hair loss with its treatment options.

-The approach taken to treating women who suffer from hair loss is different than the treatment of men who suffer from typical male patterned baldness.
-A thorough evaluation and correct diagnosis can make all the difference in the treatment success.
-Deciding on medical treatments to maintain the current hair might be a better option than a hair transplant in some cases.
-Whichever option is chosen, it’s vital to make sure all parties enter the treatment with the same expectations.
+The approach used to treat women who suffer from hair loss is different than the treatment of men who suffer from typical male patterned baldness.
+A thorough evaluation and correct diagnosis can make all the difference in the success of the treatment.
+In some cases, deciding on medical treatments to maintain the current scalp hair might be a better option than a hair transplant.
+No matter what option is chosen, it is vital to make sure all parties enter the treatment with the same expectations.
 The challenges of dealing with, and correcting, extensive hair loss can lead to a life changing experience for patients.
-A well planned combination of medical treatments, hair transplantation and cosmetic choices can work wonders in creating the appearance of full, healthy and vibrant hair in those women who suffer from hair loss.
+A well planned combination of medical treatments, hair transplantation and cosmetic choices can work wonders in creating the optimum appearance of full and healthy hair in women who suffer from hair loss.